 Just for fun, here's a video about how to throw a boomerang :)

-This printable pack consists of 3 printable boomerang art design sheets for your child to design and colour:
+This printable pack consists of 3 printable boomerang art design worksheets for your child to design and colour:

-1 colour by number activity sheet (using math sums to decode the numbers)
+1 colour by number activity worksheet (using math sums to decode the numbers)

 Click on the download link below to get started.
-Please note that this printable pack is only for paid members.
+Please note that this printable pack is free for subscribers and paid members.

-Sign up now and upgrade your account to get access to the full library of premium printables for paying subscribers only.
+Sign up now to get access to printables for subscribers only.